Analysis | The ridiculous coronavirus denialism of Trump’s top economic adviser

-Kudlow’s most obvious efforts at massaging the economy, though, seems to echo Trump’s: assuring Americans and U.S. businesses that the coronavirus pandemic is under control.
+Kudlow’s most obvious efforts at massaging the economy, though, seem to echo those of Trump: assuring Americans and U.S. businesses that the coronavirus pandemic is under control.

-That’s been his role for a while now.
+That’s been his role for a while.
 In late February, Kudlow appeared on television to assure the country that the virus was contained “pretty close to airtight.”
 It wasn’t: The virus was already spreading without detection and the first case of that spread would be reported less than 48 hours later.
 It’s not just that Kudlow was incorrect.
 It’s that he was obviously incorrect at the time he made the claim he made.

 Which brings us to this month.
 Trump’s decision in late April to allow the country to push back toward normal economic activity led to a reduction in state-level efforts to contain the spread of the virus.
 Trump’s goal was in part a sincere desire to get Americans back to work — and, in part, obviously aimed at getting the economy back on track for the election.
 Trump has since insisted that all is well and that any reemergence of the virus would be minor and easily contained.